suyufei/CAPOW/Stochastic_engine/README.md

 Immediately below, stochastic_engine passes the user specified number of stochastic years to the synthetic_temps_wind file and its function synthetic_temps_wind.sythetic().

 ## synthetic_temps_wind.py
-This file uses outputs from the statistical analysis of historical meteorological data to
+This file takes its inputs from the statistical analysis of historical meteorological data (daily average profiles of wind and temperature, records of deviations (residuals) from those profiles, and a covariance matrix of "whitended" (de-seasoned) residuals across all meteorological fields and locations.
+Using these data, it fits a vector autoregressive (VAR) model to whitened meteorological residuals, re-seasons them and adds that data to the daily average profiles to arrive at synthetic daily weather data at each station represented.

 **Input files required:**
 Historical_weather_analysis/WIND_TEMP_res.csv
+Historical_weather_analysis/Covariance_Calculation.csv
+Historical_weather_analysis/WIND_TEMP_ave.csv
+Historical_weather_analysis/WIND_TEMP_std.csv

 **Output files:**
+Synthetic_Weather/synthetic_weather_data.csv

+## synthetic_streamflows.py
+This file